Logarithmic Prismatic Cohomology I: Complements on logarithmic geometry

+\begin{rem} In a previous version, it is claimed that $(X, M_X)$ with affine $X$ is log-affine if (and only if) $(X, M_X)$ has a chart.
+However, as pointed out by Takeshi Tsuji, this is false.
+See Lemma \ref{small chart} for a sufficient condition. \end{rem}

 The category of (pre)log structures admits colimits; cf. \cite{Ogus}*{III.2.1.1}.
-Note that the colimit of maps $\{P_i \to \Gamma (X, \cO_X)\}_{i \in I}$ gives rise to a chart of the colimit of the associated log structures since the functor sending a prelog structure to the associated log structure is a left adjoint.
+Note that the colimit of maps $\{P_i \to \Gamma (X, \cO_X)\}_{i \in I}$ gives rise to a chart of the colimit of the associated log structures since the functor sending a prelog structure to the associated log structure is a left adjoint of the forgetful functor.

 A chart $P\to \Gamma (X, M_X)$ is \emph{exact} \cite{Ogus}*{II.2.3.1.1} at a geometric point $\overline{x}$ of $X$ if $P\to M_{X.\overline{x}}$ is exact.
 We say that the chart is exact if it is exact at every geometric point.